UWE Bristol actively welcomes applications from care leavers, estranged students and carers.

 - weekly drop-ins – a chance to talk through any problems you may have and identify areas where you need support

-- coordinated support to help access academic help, employment services and named contacts within the University's libraries, student support services and the Money Advice Team
+- coordinated support to help access academic help, employment services, the University's libraries, student support services and the Money Advice Team

 - prioritised access to Disability Service and a named Disability Adviser if you have a disability or are a carer

 - access to services like counselling and study skills

 - a dedicated Students’ Union UWE Cares Society and other social events throughout the year so you can meet with other students in similar situations

 - Transition, welcome and graduation events

 - exciting opportunities to develop by meeting senior UWE Bristol staff, and to attend external training and conferences.